abalabokhin/NWNForBG/README.md

 - Fixed some sounds for dialogs, thanks to sese\_ser.
 - Corrected some dialogs in English and other languages, thanks to sese\_ser and lynx.
 - Corrected delays, when werewolf kids start talking to you, now they do it immediately after transforming into humans, thanks to lynx.
+- Corrected some minor script erros, thanks to lynx.

 0.97 (03/30/24)